-Maximum Anniversary Value - the highest Contract Value on any Index Anniversary before age 91, increased by the dollar amount of subsequent Purchase Payments, and reduced proportionately for subsequent withdrawals you take (including any MVA), used to determine the Maximum Anniversary Value Death Benefit as discussed in section 12.
-All withdrawals you take reduce your Maximum Anniversary Value, even MVA-Free Withdrawals.
-Deductions we make for Contract fees, expenses, and investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract do not reduce the Maximum Anniversary Value.
+Maximum Anniversary Value - the highest Contract Value on any Index Anniversary before age 91, increased by the dollar amount of subsequent Purchase Payments, and reduced proportionately for subsequent withdrawals you take (including any withdrawal charge), used to determine the Maximum Anniversary Value Death Benefit as discussed in section 12.
+All withdrawals you take reduce your Maximum Anniversary Value, even Penalty-Free Withdrawals, and any financial adviser fees that you choose to have us pay from this Contract.
+Deductions we make for Contract fees and expenses other than the withdrawal charge do not reduce the Maximum Anniversary Value.
 These deductions will, however, reduce the Contract Value we use to calculate the Maximum Anniversary Value.